image-js/image-js-docs/docs/Tutorials/ROI analysis.md

-ROI (Regions of Interest) analysis is probably a topic too vast to fit it completely in one tutorial.
+ROI (Regions of Interest) analysis refers to the process of identifying and analyzing specific regions within an image that are of interest.
+It is probably a topic too vast to fit it completely in one tutorial.
 But we will try to give you the basic idea of what image analysis might look like.
 First, let's take an image of particles made by electronic microscope as our example.
-The idea will be to sort regions by size to see how particles are distributed within different intervals.
-It is called size distribution, which is an important aspect for particle analysis in a lot of industries, such as geology, pharmaceuticals, cosmetics, food industry etc.

 ![Particles](./images/roiAnalysis/particles.jpg)

 ## Getting Regions of Interest

 To get ROIs, first you need to find ROI map.
 There are two general ways of doing it.
-First one is `threshold` method which works well for images where background and foreground are well defined and elements are placed separately from each other:
+First one is `threshold` method which works well for images where elements are placed separately from each other:

 ```ts
 const mask = image.threshold();